 Titanium cookware is one of the most durable, lightweight nontoxic cookware options that will nearly last you a lifetime.

 For you health-conscious readers out there, this substance is considered to be some of the safest cookware.
 This material uses an aluminum base for thorough heat transfer and distribution, but that aluminum will not seep into your food due to the non-porous titanium exterior.

 Do note that some companies now lace their healthy pots and pans with potentially unsafe non-stick coatings, so be conscious about this.

-More studies still need to be completed on the health effects of titanium, but so far, it’s considered to be a healthy cookware that’s better than aluminum or Teflon.
+More studies still need to be completed on the negative health impacts of titanium, but so far, it's considered to be a healthy material that's far better than aluminum or Teflon.

 - Store leftover food in a tupperware that is glass, BPA-free plastic, or something of the like.
 This is better than keeping it in the original pot you cooked it in, as this will reduce exposure to metals.